browserengineering/book/book/styles.md

 on the rule's selector, with file order as a tie breaker.
-This system allows more specific rules to override more general ones, so that you can have a browser style sheet, a site-wide style sheet, and maybe a special style sheet for your about page, all co-existing.
+This system allows more specific rules to override more general ones, so that you can have a browser style sheet, a site-wide style sheet, and maybe a special style sheet for a specific web page, all co-existing.

 Since our browser only has tag selectors, our cascade order just counts them: